JakobDegen/mir-docs/rvalues.md

 ## `Repeat`

 Creates an array where each element is the value of the operand.
 This currently does not drop the value even if the number of repetitions is zero, see [#74836][74836].

 [74836]: https://github.com/rust-lang/rust/issues/74836

 ## `Ref` & `AddressOf`

 Generates an appropriately typed reference or pointer to the place.
-There is not much to document here, because besides the obvious part the semantics of this are essentially entirely a part of the aliasing model.
+There is not much to document here, because besides the obvious parts the semantics of this are essentially entirely a part of the aliasing model.
 There are too many UCG issues to link.

-`Shallow` borrows do not correspond to an actual type, and are disallowed after drop lowering.
+`Shallow` borrows are disallowed after drop lowering.

 ## `ThreadLocalRef`

 Returns a pointer/reference to the given thread local.
 The return type is a `*mut T` if the static is mutable, otherwise if the static is exter a `*const T`, and if neither of those apply a `&T`.

-**Note:** This is a runtime operation that executes code.
-Also, DSEing these causes SIGILLs before main for some reason that I never got a chance to look into.
+**Note:** This is a runtime operation that actually executes quite a bit of code and is in this sense more like a function call.
+Also, DSEing these causes `fn main() {}` to SIGILL for some reason that I never got a chance to look into.

 **NC**: Are there weird additional semantics here related to the runtime nature of this operation?

 ## `Len`

 Yields the length of the place, as a `usize`.
-If the type of the place is an array, this is the array length. **TODO**: This for slices.
-In reality, I actually have to go through everything and make sure it's correct for DSTs, so this will just be a part of that.
+If the type of the place is an array, this is the array length.
+This also works for slices (`[T]`, not `&[T]`) through some mechanism that depends on how exactly places work (see there for more details).

 ## `Cast` & `ShallowInitBox`